kernelmachine/demix/README.md

 Additionally, please make sure you have the dependencies above installed (check Fairseq documentation for more information).

+## Tutorial

+Here we will follow a tutorial to train on the example domains from the tutorial in the DEMix-data repository.
+Note that the model that results from this tutorial is pretty bad, because we're working with very small amounts of data and also a small LM.
+This tutorial is there to help you quickly understand the pipeline, and ensure that each script completes successfully.

+To replicate the DEMix paper, with a GPT-3 model, follow the instructions [here](REPLICATE_PAPER.sh).

-## Basic Training
+### Basic Training

-After setting up those domains, run the following to train a small language model.
+After setting up the example domains, run the following to train a small language model.
 Note that the scripts in this paper assume you are running on a multi-node GPU cluster with SLURM.

 First, allocate some nodes, with GPUs with at least 32GB of RAM.
 Here we allocate 1 node with 8 volta32GB GPUs.